v2rc/Indicators/README.md

 ### *\<PageIndicators /\>*

 `PageIndicators` is the parent layout to bind to any `ViewPager`.
-It integrates well with the [Android Data Binding Library] and provides everything needed to create indicators easily.
+It defines a `@ViewPager.DecorView` to be added to a `ViewPager` parent directly in XML and integrates well with the [Android Data Binding Library] providing everything needed to create indicators easily.

 ##### Bindings
  * `app:page`